This article describes steps one can take to turn on or off extensions and apps running in the background when the Microsoft Edge browser is closed.

 If you don’t see the Edge folder key, right-click on the Microsoft parent key, then create the subkey (Edge) folder.

-On the right pane of the Edge folder key, right-click and select New -> DWORD (32-bit) Value.
+Right-click on the Edge folder key’s right pane and select New -> DWORD (32-bit) Value.
 Type a new key named BackgroundModeEnabled.

 Double-click the new value name (BackgroundModeEnabled) and enter the Value data of 1 to continue running extensions and apps in the background even when the Edge browser is closed.